xc-jp/purescript-protobuf/README.md

 statement allows Protobuf messages to have fields consisting of Protobuf messages imported from another file, and qualified by the package name in that file.
-In order to generate the correct Purescript module name qualifier on the types of imported message fields, the code generator must be able to lookup the package name statement in the imported file.
+In order to generate the correct PureScript module name qualifier on the types of imported message fields, the code generator must be able to lookup the package name statement in the imported file.